 Understanding primary care

-The Models and Access Atlas of Primary Care (MAAP) studies address knowledge gaps on how primary care practices are structured in Atlantic Canada, what accessibility and comprehensiveness are like for patients, and the impact on patient care outcomes.
+Models and Access Atlas of Primary care (MAAP) research began in Nova Scotia under the leadership of Prof. Emily Gard Marshall; and now has data from NS, PEI, NL, and BC.
+The MAAP studies address knowledge gaps on how primary care practices are structured, what accessibility and comprehensiveness are like for patients, and the impact on patient care outcomes.
 These findings are necessary for evidence-based policy development and evaluation.

 - Improved patient experience